Home » Cryptocurrency Trading Guide

 • Fork

 A fork is the alteration of digital assets protocols or rules.
 This happens when the developers update the asset rules.
 A fork can happen in two ways: a soft fork and a hard fork.
-A hard fork is the changes made to an asset’s protocol that disallow the old protocol from working in the new one – that is, a permanent change from an old ecosystem to a new one.
+A hard fork represents an asset’s protocol change that prevents the old protocol from working and, as a result, creates a new one.
+Simply put, a hard fork is a permanent transition from an old ecosystem to a new one.
 On the other hand, a soft fork is backwards-compatible because old nodes will recognize the new blocks as valid.

 • FUD